-154. Where, upon conviction of the accused person, the court adjudges the payment of any sum, it mayand where time is allowed for payment it may, on application by or on behalf of the person liable to make the payment, allow further time.
+154. Where, upon conviction of the accused person, the court adjudges the Power to allow time for payment of any sum, it mayand where time is allowed for payment it may, on application by or on behalf of the person liable to make the payment, allow further time.